Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Romania to Rome (Fiumicino)

-From Moscow Domodedovo, direct flights are offered by S7 Airlines (Oneworld).
-This is a seasonal route that starts in January and ends in March.
+From Brașov, the only airline with direct flights is Wizz Air Malta.
+This is a seasonal route that starts in May and ends in October.

 Flights from Saudi Arabia to Rome (Fiumicino)